Functional, Reliable and Cost-Effective. The Door For Your Business.

 For a bit of perspective, a typical commercial roller door (not a roller shutter, which is even heavier) which is ~5 meters wide and ~5 meters high (commercial garage doors can be much larger than this) weighs about 300kgs.
 If this door were to come crashing down on top of someone or something, this would be as if a Harley Davidson Fatboy (weight 310kg) Motorcycle were to fall from a height of 5 meters onto that person.
 They would NOT be in a good state.

 Due to the nature of commercial activity, it is very common for roller doors and roller shutters to sustain damage as a result of forklift impacts.
-This sort of damage is generally covered under the vast majority of insurance policies but, if no repairs are made, the door is left in its damaged state, or the door is not maintained, the door’s warranty can become void.
+This sort of damage is generally covered under the vast majority of insurance policies but, if no repairs are made, the door is left in its damaged state.
+Or, if the door is not maintained, the door’s warranty can become void.

 The motors (also known as openers) used for commercial doors are matched to the size of the door.
 The bigger and heavier the door, the more powerful the motor must be.
 While some residential garage door motors are acceptable for use in the case of the smaller commercial roller doors, for the larger roller doors and roller shutters, specific commercial motors will be required.